‘The Old Axolotl’: Man Without Body, Book without Paper

 The greatest challenge is still to come

-Dukaj goes on to compare this stage of development of e-books to television which in it early days was nothing more but “a radio with a little window” or a music video which, as he explains, for quite a time was just about showing a musician singing.
+In fact, the writer believes that the present e-book form is a transitional phenomenon, which is changing fast, but which so far has been nothing more than a pure mechanical transfer of traditional the paper book into a new environment.
+Dukaj goes on to compare this stage of development of e-books to television, which in its early days was nothing more but ‘a radio with a little window” or a music video which, as he explains, for quite a time was just about showing a musician singing.

-The very idea of a "medium", or a "terminal", that is, a distinct fragment of matter necessary for listening to music, watching a film or playing a game, etc, will be seen as absurd.
+The very idea of a ‘medium’ or a ‘terminal’, that is, a distinct fragment of matter necessary for listening to music, watching a film or playing a game, etc., will be seen as absurd.

 Will literature, which has always required a lot of focused attention, be able to survive in the constant competition with these other channels?

 Reading, as Dukaj predicts, will become extremely difficult.
-Actually it already is:
+Actually, it already is:

 To read a book is a great feat.
 To read an e-book when everyday one is surrounded by million virtual distractions, is like walking on a tightrope suspended over an abyss during a thunderstorm.